Accessory visual structures

 The accessory visual structures (or adnexa of eye, ocular adnexa, etc.) are the protecting and supporting structures (adnexa) of the eye, including the eyebrow, eyelids, and lacrimal apparatus.
-The eyebrows, eyelids, eyelashes, lacrimal gland and drainage apparatus all play a crucial role with regards to globe protection, lubrication, and minimizing the risk of ocular infection.
+The eyebrows, eyelids, eyelashes, lacrimal gland and drainage apparatus all play a crucial role with regard to globe protection, lubrication, and minimizing the risk of ocular infection.
 The adnexal structures also help to keep the cornea moist and clean.

 One source defines "ocular adnexa" as the orbit, conjunctiva, and eyelids.
 The orbit and extraocular muscles allow for the smooth movement of the eyeball.

 Eyebrow

 The eyebrow is an area of thick, short hairs above the eye.
 The main function is to prevent sweat, water, and other debris falling into the eye, but they are also important to human communication and facial expressions.

 Eyelid

 An eyelid is a thin fold of skin that covers and protects the eye.
 The levator palpebrae superioris muscle helps in the movement of eyelid.
 The human eyelid features a row of eyelashes along the eyelid margin, which helps in protection of the eye from dust and foreign debris.
 The main function of the eyelid is to keep the cornea moist and clean.